 - Stand with both feet almost 3 feet apart.

-- Bend your elbows to the height of shoulders and turn both palms to face each other.
+- Bend your elbows to the height of your shoulders and turn both palms to face each other.

 - Exhale and bend your knees over the toes while squatting down.

-- To keep your arms active you may hold a ball over your head
+- To keep your arms active, you may hold a ball over your head

 - Look straight, breathe and hold the position for 3-6 breaths